FRAMES-VQA: Benchmarking Fine-Tuning Robustness across Multi-Modal Shifts in Visual Question Answering: : Fine-Tuning Robustness across Multi-Modal Shifts in VQA

 \subsection{Measuring Distribution Shifts across Datasets}

 We aim to quantify distribution shift to more precisely measure model robustness (e.g., relationship between performance and the degree of shift).
 In VQA, the presence of both uni-modal and multi-modal shifts complicates qualitative analysis of the types of shifts affecting performance.
-By quantifying these shifts individually, we can better understand how each modality—both independently and in combination—impacts model robustness.\zkn{We should have a ``limitations'' section in supplementary and maybe can talk about existence of other metrics, difficulty of measuring OOD, etc. that can be done in future work.}
+By quantifying these shifts individually, we can better understand how each modality—both independently and in combination—impacts model robustness.

 \textbf{Mahalanobis Distance.} We use the Mahalanobis distance to measure the distribution shift following procedures similar to typical feature-based OOD detection methods \citep{Shi_2024_WACV}.
 Further analysis using Maximum Mean Discrepancy~\citep{gretton2008kernelmethodtwosampleproblem} is shown in Suppl.~\ref{sec:suppl_mmd}.
 Specifically, given our input training split \( X_{\text{in}}^{\text{train}} \), we compute feature representations \( z \) of the training samples to estimate the empirical mean \( \mu_\text{train} \) and sample covariance matrix \( \Sigma_\text{train} \).
 For each test split, we compute the test set shift relative to the training domain using the Mahalanobis distance defined in Eq.~\ref{eq:maha_distance}.
 The overall shift score for each test dataset, denoted as \( S_{\text{maha}} \), is calculated as the average \( S_{\text{Maha}} \) across all samples.